The height gap of planar Brownian motion is $\frac{5}{\pi}$: Proof of Theorems and

 By \eqref{E:important} and since $\P(E_1(\gamma) \cap E_2(\gamma)) >0$, we have obtained that

 Because $\eta \to 0$ as $\eps \to 0$ and then $\eta_2 \to 0$, this shows \eqref{E:pf_goal2} which concludes the proof. \end{proof} \end{proof}

-\paragraph*{Acknowledgements} AJ is supported by Eccellenza grant 194648 of the Swiss National Science Foundation and is a member of NCCR SwissMAP.
+\paragraph*{Acknowledgements} We thank the anonymous referee for reading the paper carefully and for many useful suggestions.
+During the process of writing this article, AJ was supported by Eccellenza grant 194648 of the Swiss National Science Foundation and was a member of NCCR SwissMAP.
 WQ is partially supported by a GRF grant from the Research Grants Council of the Hong Kong SAR (project CityU11305823).

 { }